RCE Wellbeing Hub

 News and media

-The spring issue of Speak Your Mind (issue 11) is out now, and this issue focuses on how change can impact our lives and how we can deal with that.
+The autumn issue of Speak Your Mind magazine is out now, and this issue focusses on self-compassion.

 You can view a copy of Speak Your Mind Magazine by clicking this link.

 While self-compassion is broadly about being kinder to ourselves, how you apply that self-compassion is different for everyone, so this issue readers share what self-compassion means to them.

 The issue also looks at how you can address negative feelings about yourself and achieve a healthy level of self-esteem.
 And it considers things you can do to improve the way you feel about yourself, for example regular physical exercise and activities such as yoga, which can have benefits for both the mind and body.

 RCE Welling Hub has featured in a national review of recovery colleges.
 Sharon Gilfoyle, Head of Recovery and Resilience, contributed to a briefing paper entitled 'Recovery Colleges - 10 Years On' produced by Implementing Recovery through Organisational Change (ImROC).
 Endorsements from students at RCE are included such as “The Recovery College is ‘food for the soul’ and whenever I come to the College I feel nurtured, valued and energised!
 Thank you.”
 Download the briefing paper below.